Sekhem-ankh-Ptah

-Sekhem-ankh-Ptah is mainly known from his mastaba (G7152) discovered by George Andrew Reisner at Giza.
+Sekhem-ankh-Ptah is mainly known from his mastaba (G7152) discovered by George Reisner at Giza.
 The dating of Sekhem-ankh-Ptah is uncertain and ranges in scholarly literature from the Fifth Dynasty to the Sixth Dynasty.

 Sekhem-ankh-Ptah was married to a woman named Bunefer, who might have been the daughter of a king as indicated by her title "King's daughter of his body".
 She has her own false door on the East, outside of the mastaba.
 Two children of Sekhem-ankh-Ptah are also known.
 On the West wall of the mastaba cult chamber is shown the "Eldest son, official (z3b), overseer of scribes" and "Scribe of the king's documents in front of him" Seshemnefer.
 On the East wall appears the "Beloved daughter" Merites.